validate-io/permutation/README.md

 #### isPermutation( arr, value )

 Validates if a `value` is an `array` permutation.
 The first argument defines the list of values which can be permuted.
-The list `array` need not be unique.
+The list `array` need __not__ be unique and may contain repeated references to the same `object`.

 ``` javascript
 var arr = [1,2,3],